What the Network is

-The Sensory Inclusive Schools Network gives educators expert training, practical tools, and a full year of professional support to create calmer, more inclusive schools
+The Sensory Inclusive Schools Network gives educators training, tools, and a full year of support to build more regulated and inclusive schools that work better for all learners.

-11 hours of CPD-friendly online training, around creating sensory inclusive school environments
+11 hours of CPD-friendly training on creating sensory-inclusive school environments.

-Weekly Q&A drop-in sessions with sensory experts, Occupational Therapists, and a community of like-minded educators
+Weekly live Q&A sessions with Occupational Therapists and a community of educators.

-• 11 hours of CPD-friendly online training you can complete and implement at your own pace
+• 11 hours of online training you can complete at your own pace

-• Environmental Audit tool to assess and improve classrooms and communal spaces for sensory inclusion
+• Environmental Audit tool for classrooms and shared spaces

 Online Course Content